-In this case, there is one PPC ad and a "local pack" ad that shows a relevant businesses’ Google My Business information before the first organic results, three unpaid local pack results, before finally getting a plain, text result.
+In this case, there is one PPC ad and a "local pack" ad that shows a relevant businesses’ Google Business Profile information before the first organic results, three unpaid local pack results, before finally getting a plain, text result.

 As you can see, there is also more than one type of organic search result.

 This adds another layer of complexity because some are designed to answer your searcher’s question without requiring them to visit your page.